afni/afni_doc/afniandafni/gui_guide/afni_gui_datamode.rst

                  :ref:`(See here.)<gui_guide_controller_window_EditEnv_NIML>`.
                * ``Edit 1DChain`` and ``Edit 2DChain`` open controllers for
                  applying functions or combinations of functions to your data.
+                 :ref:`See here<gui_guide_graph_window_opt_tran_1D>` for info on
+                 some of the transformations for 1DChain in the graph window.
                  :ref:`See here<gui_guide_image_window_tran>` for info on
-                 some of the transformations for 2DChain.
+                 some of the transformations for 2DChain in the image window.
                * ``Save Layout``

              - .. image:: media/datamode_Misc_popup.png
                   :width: 100%
                   :align: right